Aldenham School: Arts and culture

 A Stanley Spencer painting of The Crucifixion was commissioned by the Master of the Brewers Company, for the Aldenham School Chapel in 1958.
+The painting was sold at Sotheby's in 1993 for £1.3 million and is now in private hands.
 Aldenham was used to film additional interior scenes in the 1968 classic British film If...., directed by Lindsay Anderson.
 The most frequently used room was the main school Dining Room containing the portrait of Aldenham's founder Richard Platt.
 Aldenham was used for scenes in Tom Brown's Schooldays (2005 film).
 It was used for some scenes in the British satire Greed (2019 film).